overture-stack/score/docs/index.md

 # Background

 Score's primary function is to facilitate the secure upload and download of file data to and from an object storage provider.
-Utilizing time-limited <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html" target="_blank" rel="noopener noreferrer">pre-signed URLs</a>, Score ensures secure access to file data within object storage.

 Score specializes in data transfer, leaving metadata complexities to its companion application, <a href="https://github.com/overture-stack/score" target="_blank" rel="noopener noreferrer">Song</a>.
 Song manages metadata validation and tracking, maintaining a separate repository from object storage.
 Together, Score and Song provide an efficient solution for distributed data organization.